moyaldror/CertBuilder/README.md

 --depth
 ```

-Set the number of CA branchaes to create.
+Set the number of CA branches to create.
 Use it when you want your root CA to create number
-of intermediate CAs that each of them will have thier own chain.
+of intermediate CAs that each of them will have their own chain.
 Note: this flag has no affect
 if the --depth is set to 0.
 Default is 1.
 ```